Daisy Greville, Countess of Warwick: Politics and philanthropy

 Robert Blatchford wrote a critique of Lady Warwick's lifestyle in the 1890s, and this led her to seek him out to discuss socialism.
 His lengthy and reasoned riposte to her had a lasting impact and from then on, she determinedly sought to find out more about the lives of the poor.
 She joined the Social Democratic Federation in 1904.
 She donated large amounts of money to the organisation and in particular supported its campaign for free meals for schoolchildren alongside her secretary Mary Bridges-Adams.
 As a patron of several parishes, she presented socialist clergy including Conrad Noel to their livings despite the controversy caused.
 As a socialist, she opposed World War I as a "capitalist imposition" and supported the October Revolution.
 After the war, she joined the Independent Labour Party.
-She stood as Independent Labour Party candidate in 1923 for the Warwick and Leamington constituency against Anthony Eden who was the eventual winner.
+She stood as Independent Labour Party candidate in 1923 for the Warwick and Leamington constituency against Anthony Eden, the brother of her daughter in law the current Countess, who was the eventual winner.